 So, while it may work on this project, for future projects, it will create fisheyes unless you thoroughly clean the lines.

-Plus, you will need to choose a fisheye eliminator that compliments the paint or lacquer you spray.
+Plus, you will need to choose a fisheye eliminator that compliments the paint or clear coat lacquer you spray.

 How Can You Prevent Fisheyes from Happening?

 The first method to prevent fisheyes is to properly maintain the equipment you use for painting, varnishing, or powder coating.

 You must use an air filtration system to prevent paint contamination for spray painting.
 If you have a solid separator and air filter on your compressor, that will help reduce the chances of contamination.

 You will also need to regularly maintain your air compressor, including cleaning the intake valves, changing the air filter, and draining away any condensation.
 This will reduce the contaminants that otherwise might find their way into the paint.